MDhruv03/Secure-Stock-Trading-Exchange/README.md

 Students observe and analyze:
 - AES-256-GCM encryption of order data
 - RSA digital signatures for authenticity
-- Merkle tree verification process
+- **Interactive Merkle tree visualization** with full tree structure
+- **Merkle proof generation and verification** for transaction validation
 - Homomorphic encryption for secure analytics
+- Real-time cryptographic operations in the Crypto Center

 ### Exercise 2: Security Monitoring & Alerting
 Students learn to: